 \subsection{Offline handwritten signature verification}

-Given the wide use of the offline handwritten signatures, many new approaches for offline signature verification have been developed in the last ten years \cite{RN21}.
-Most early work \cite{RN4, RN5} relied on manual feature extraction methods to capture signature stroke variations from signature images.
-However, the feature extraction process of the traditional methods is easily disturbed by noise, and these methods have a limited capacity to extract complex features \cite{RN22}.
-In recent times, there has been a growing interest in utilizing automatic feature extraction methods, particularly CNNs, to learn representations directly from signature images.
+Given the wide use of the offline handwritten signatures, many new approaches for offline signature verification have been developed in the last ten years \cite{RN20}.
+Most early work \cite{RN3, RN4} relied on manual feature extraction methods to capture signature stroke variations.
+However, the feature extraction process is easily disturbed by noise, leading to a limited capacity to extract complex features \cite{RN21}.
+In recent times, there has been a growing interest in utilizing automatic feature extraction methods, particularly CNNs, to learn representations from signature images.
 These methods have effectively overcome the limitations of manual feature extraction.
-Several studies \cite{RN23, RN24, RN25} employed CNNs as feature extractors, followed by training separate classifiers for forgery detection.
-Wei \textit{et al.} \cite{RN26} introduced a four-stream CNN to focus on the sparse stroke information.
+Several studies \cite{RN22, RN23, RN24} employed CNNs as feature extractors, followed by training separate classifiers for forgery detection.
+Wei et al. \cite{RN25} introduced a four-stream CNN to focus on the sparse stroke information.

 For the improvement of offline signature verification, several studies have concentrated on regional information and local details to capture static properties.
-To address intra-writer variations, Pirlo and Impedovo \cite{RN6} and Malik \textit{et al.} \cite{RN7} discovered that stable signature regions exhibit similar patterns among signatures from the same signer.
-Sharif \textit{et al.} \cite{RN8} combined global features with local features from 16 image parts.
-While these methods provided additional information for signature verification, the separation of manual feature extraction and similarity measurement did not guarantee optimal performance.
-Liu \textit{et al.} \cite{RN3} proposed a region-based deep learning network that solely used local regions as inputs to obtain signature features.
+To address intra-writer variations, Pirlo and Impedovo \cite{RN5} and Malik et al. \cite{RN6} discovered that stable signature regions exhibit similar patterns among signatures from the same signer.
+Sharif et al. \cite{RN7} combined global features with local features from 16 image parts.
+While these methods provided additional information for static signature verification, the separation of manual feature extraction and similarity measurement did not guarantee optimal performance.
+Liu et al. \cite{RN2} proposed a region-based deep learning network that solely used local regions as inputs to obtain signature features.